ajs17/memills-ng/content/family-of-edward-hallock-mills/topics/me-mills.md

 {{% fig "conant-gertrude-1" "800" /%}}

 In one of the present-day photos of 484 Brooktondale Road, you can see the staircase on the side of building leading to the second floor, that Gertrude mentions.
-The second floor was known as "Lounsbery Hall" for owner Edward Lounsbery, and the [temperance]({{% relref "temperance" %}}) group, the Good Templars, of which Edward and Amanda were leading members, were known to often meet there.
-(George Richardson was also a member.)
+The second floor was known as "Lounsbery Hall" for owner Edward Lounsbery, and various community groups including the David Ireland Post of the G.A.R., the Grange, and the [High Bridge Lodge]({{% relref "temperance" %}}) of the temperance group, the Good Templars, of which Edward and Amanda were leading members, were known to meet there.
+(George Richardson was also a member of the Good Templars, and he and Emily both acted in the locally produced play *The Colleen Bawn* at Lounsbery Hall as well as several other locations, for the benefit of the Templars.)

 The following is the clearest proof of the location of Lounsbery Hall: